Krishanu-007/Basics-of-Arduino-Code/README.md

 ### Usage

 1. Upload the code to your Arduino board using the Arduino IDE.
-2. Make the necessary hardware connections as specified in the [Setup](#setup) section.
-3. Power up the Arduino board.
+2. Power up the Arduino board.
-4. Observe the servo motor gradually moving from 0 to 180 degrees and then back.
+3. Observe the servo motor gradually moving from 0 to 180 degrees and then back.

 ## servo_control_by_ur
 ### Servo Motor Control Based on Ultrasonic Sensor